IzekChen/LtoH/README.md

 # LtoH

-Tasks you need to complete on this learn to hire session. \n If you cannot complete all task, provide the details where did you stuck and how did you investigate the issue. \n And what is next you will try in this situation, the more details the better \n
+Tasks you need to complete on this learn to hire session.
+If you cannot complete all task, provide the details where did you stuck and how did you investigate the issue.
+And what is next you will try in this situation, the more details the better.

 #### 1.Set up VPC-Based Elasticsearch